 An employee who fails to make a report as required by law and this policy may be subject to disciplinary action by the school system.
 In addition, if the employee works in a licensed preschool classroom or other licensed classroom or program operated by the board, failure to report maltreatment of a child in the program or classroom may itself constitute child maltreatment and result in the employee being placed on the state child maltreatment registry.
 A volunteer or contractor who fails to report or prevents another person from making a report may be restricted from school property or lose the privilege of volunteering for or contracting with the school system.

+Duty to Report Licensed Employees to the State Superintendent of Public Instruction

+In addition to the other reporting requirements of this policy, any administrator who knows or has reason to believe that a licensed employee has engaged in conduct that would justify automatic revocation of the employee’s license pursuant to G.S.
+115C-270.35(b) or involves physical or sexual abuse of a child shall report that information to the State Superintendent of Public Instruction in accordance with subsection C.4 of policy 4040/7310, Staff-Student Relations.

 Cooperation with State and Local Agencies

 The principal shall establish a contact person in the school to act as a liaison with state and local agencies charged with investigating reports made pursuant to this policy.